-- The teaching path was fixed and linear. - The communication style was mono-directional (from the computer to the student) and imperative. - Individuality was restricted to the amount of time spent in the learning process. - The CAI programs proved useful for training. - Most severe criticism: the rigidness based on the action/reaction principle.
+- The teaching path was fixed and linear. - The communication style was mono-directional (from the computer to the student) and imperative.

+- Individuality was restricted to the amount of time spent in the learning process. - The CAI programs proved useful for training. - Most severe criticism: the rigidness based on the action/reaction principle.

 CAI refers to computer programs that provide drill and practice exercises while CMI refers to programs that evaluate and diagnose students' needs, guide them though the next step in their learning, and record their progress.
 Both CAI and CMI can be used with little teacher intervention.
-CEI, on the other hand, requires the teacher to be involved in planning and helping to carry out learning activities.

 Computer Assisted Instruction (CAI) is among the range of strategies being used to improve student achievement in school subjects, including reading.
 Programs for CAI have come a very long way since these were first developed over two decades ago.
 These programs tutor and drill students diagnose problems, keep records of student progress, and present material in print and other manifestations.
-It is believed that they reflect what good teachers do in the classroom (Kulik, Banger, & Williams, 1983).
-Students are expected to benefit from CAI.
-Among the benefits that have been expected are better and more comfortable learning for students, since they learn at their own pace and convenience; opportunities

-To work with vastly superior materials and more sophisticated problems; personalized tutoring; automatic Measurement of progress; and others.
-Teachers as well are expected to gain from CAI, as they experience less drudgery and repetition, greater ease in updating instructional materials, more accurate appraisal and documentation of student progress,

-And more time to work directly with students (Kulik, Banger, & Williams, 1983).
-With increasing advances in computer technology, computer-assisted instruction (CAI) is now seen by many as a method of providing relevant instruction for large numbers of students.
-A number of different approaches to the use of computers in education are reflected in educational practices.
+It is believed that they reflect what good teachers do in the classroom (Kulik, Banger, & Williams, 1983).Students are expected to benefit from CAI.
+Among the benefits that have been expected are better and more comfortable learning for students, since they learn at their own pace and convenience; opportunities to work with vastly superior materials and more sophisticated problems; personalized tutoring; automatic Measurement of progress; and others.
+Teachers as well are expected to gain from CAI, as they experience less drudgery and repetition, greater ease in updating instructional materials, more accurate appraisal and documentation of student progress, And more time to work directly with students (Kulik, Banger, & Williams, 1983).
+With increasing advances in computer technology, computer-assisted instruction (CAI) is now seen by many as a method of providing relevant instruction for large numbers of students.A number of different approaches to the use of computers in education are reflected in educational practices.
 A useful classification of these approaches is that of Goldberg and Sherwood (1983).
 Of these categories-learning from computers, Learning about computers, and Learning about thinking with computers-the most relevant to this study is Learning from computers.
 Learning from computers encompasses approaches to CAI in which the computer is used as a means for transmitting specific subject matter, such as reading.
 The flow of information is basically from the computer to the student, with the computer presenting learning material or activities for student responses.
 The computer retains records of the student's progress through the course of study.
-Based on the degree of interaction between student and computer, researchers have identified various levels of CAI:
+Based on the degree of interaction between student and computer, researchers have identified Different level of CAI.